9. Women in the Civil War

 Women were active in the physical and emotional care of battlefield wounded.
 Most nursing activity had previously been performed by male “stewards.”
 During the War, women became the primary caregivers for wounded and dying soldiers.
 In the North, white and free black women brought food, knitted socks, made bandages, wrote letters, and tended to the wounded, mainly as volunteers.
 In the Confederacy, enslaved women were required to perform nursing duties while their owners received compensation.

-In the South, as the men went to fight, they assumed the duties of managing entire farms and plantations and the slaves that worked them.
+In the South, as the men went to fight, women assumed the duties of managing entire farms and plantations and the slaves that worked them.
 They often became the primary financial provider for their families, a responsibility that obliged them to procure jobs as nurses, matrons, treasury workers, teachers, and seamstresses.
 For the first time, elite women in South Carolina negotiated financial hardships, shifting cultural norms, political activities, and a radically altered perception of what it meant to be a Southern woman.

-Phoebe Yates Pember, a Confederate nurse at the Chimborazo Hospital in Richmond, Virginia confided in her diary in the summer of 1864, that the confederate money is worthless, and that the weak Congress refused to raise the hospital fund to meet the depreciation of Confederate money.
+Phoebe Yates Pember, a Confederate nurse at the Chimborazo Hospital in Richmond, Virginia confided in her diary in the summer of 1864, that the confederate money was worthless, and that the weak Congress refused to raise the hospital fund to meet the depreciation of Confederate money.
 Inflation and Union blockades, alongside the destruction left behind after battles severely hindered the South’s ability to cloth and feed themselves.

 Whether working as soldiers, spies, volunteers, nurses, or staying home and maintaining the house women were active in the war effort.
 These ladies showed tremendous amounts of courage and strength as they supported either the Union or the Confederacy.
 Women in the North helped support the Union and its mission to abolish slavery.
-Women in the South supported their men in the fight to support states right, specifically the right to own slaves.
+Women in the South supported their men in the fight to support states rights, specifically the right to own slaves.

 Women were important actors in America’s most devastating war.
 On both sides of the conflict, as Unionist or Confederates, they supported the efforts of their troops, maintained life at home in the worst of circumstances, and cared for wounded and dying men on both sides of the conflict.